-Learn the Difference Between Will vs Going to in English with grammar rules and examples.
+Will vs Going to!
+Learn the Difference Between Will and Going to in English with grammar rules, video and example sentences.

 In English grammar, both “Will” and “Be Going to” are used to express future tense but they do not have the same meaning.